Anderwei/Tomosulo-demo/README.md

       └──────┘
 ```
 Register Alias Table.
-Will be empty if don't have reference.
+Will be empty if don't have renaming.

 ### Reservation Station
 ```